Hi, I’m Jess.

 For her fist few years, our daughter reacted not only if she ingested these allergens (herself or through breast milk), but also if they touched her skin, or even if someone had eaten them and then kissed her.
 By some miracle the smallest family member is totally free of allergies – praise God!

-In addition to the food allergies we are challenged with asthma, eczema, multiple severe environmental allergies, cold Urticaria, a severe chemical sensitivity and a sensory processing disorder.
+In addition to the food allergies we are challenged with asthma, eczema, multiple severe environmental allergies, cold Urticaria, chemical sensitivity and a sensory processing disorder.
 It sure sounds like a handful but mostly we are now thriving!

 We had a challenging and sometimes very frustrating first few years with eating, both for the kids and me.
 I was on the same restricted diet as the kids while I breastfed, as they reacted to even small traces of the foods just being present in my milk.